 It may be tempting to spend once you get your first credit cards, but maxing out your cards can cause your credit utilization ratio—or amount of available credit you're using—to skyrocket.
 Your utilization ratio is calculated by dividing the total of all your credit card balances by the total of all your credit limits.
 The higher your balances, the higher your utilization rate.
 It's recommended to keep your utilization rate under 30%, and under 10% for top scores.

-4. Get a Credit-Builder Loan
+4. Consider a Credit-Builder Loan

 Credit-builder loans serve really only one purpose: Build your credit.
 With one of these loans, the lender will set aside the amount you borrow in a savings account, and you'll make monthly payments toward it until your borrowed amount is paid off.
 At the end you will get the loan balance the lender set aside.
-The benefit of this is that the lender will report your positive payment history to the credit bureaus, which will in turn help establish or improve your credit.
+The benefit of this is that the lender will ideally report your positive payment history to the credit bureaus, which could in turn help establish or improve your credit.
 Make sure to read all the terms of your agreement when getting this type of loan, as they vary from lender to lender.

 5. Check Your Credit Reports and Scores